sergIlov/gogarin/DESIGN.md

 _Space center_ manages _satellites_.
 Satellite does one thing and does it well.
 A satellite is a Go application that communicates with the space center via a _message broker_.
 Satellite is either a _trigger_, a _filter_, a _modifier_, an _action_, or a _splitter_.
+The satellites are united in _missions_.
+A _mission_ is a set of satellites that solves one or more business tasks.
 You can maximize throughput by running multiple instances of the same satellite on multiple hosts.

 ```